It’s been just over 100 days since the World Health Organization declared the COVID-19 outbreak a global pandemic.

 We’re All in This Together

 These are unusual and challenging times.
-The disruption of lives during the first 100 days of the COVID-19 was hard for nearly everyone.
+The disruption of lives during the first 100 days of the COVID-19 is hard for nearly everyone.
 Nobody knows how long it will continue.

 The world is just starting to see the effects of the global COVID-19 mental health crisis now following on the heels of the pandemic.
 The crises of economic turmoil and systemic racism are compounding the problem.